Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Experiments

 \subsection{Pretraining RNN with task identifiers, rehearsal, and training to criterion}

-We start by pretraining our vanilla RNN with task identifiers input on a collection of 15 cognitive tasks commonly used in neuroscience and cognitive science experiments \citep{yang_task_2019}.
+We start by pretraining our vanilla RNN with task identifier input on a collection of 15 cognitive tasks commonly used in neuroscience and cognitive science experiments \citep{yang_task_2019}, although we also present results on split MNIST dataset in a later section.
 The tasks are composed of trials with varying sequence lengths and input with brief noisy stimuli representing angles.
-The input-output computations require cognitive abilities such as working memory, perceptual decision making, contextual decision making amongst others, and importantly the same input may require opposite outputs depending on the task (example tasks given in Fig. A\ref{fig:neurogym}).
+The input-output computations require cognitive abilities such as working memory, perceptual decision making, contextual decision making amongst others, and importantly the same input may require opposite outputs depending on the task (example tasks shown in Fig A\ref{fig:neurogym}).
 We train tasks only to criterion to prevent over-training and use rehearsal, a ubiquitous feature in animal learning, as they acquire expertise in new domains.
 The network achieves high end average accuracy on all tasks successfully (details of pretraining in Appendix \ref{section:full_training}, Figs. A\ref{fig:pretraining}, A\ref{fig:full_training}).
+This RNN trained with one-hot encoded task identifiers became proficient at all 15 tasks at the end of training, and we refer to it as the \emph{pretrained network}.